Physical Fitness: Meaning, Importance, Key Components & Program

 2. Muscular Endurance

-Muscular endurance refers to the capacity of a muscle or group of muscles to sustain repeated contractions or sustain a prolonged activity over a period of time.
+Muscular endurance refers to the capacity of a muscle or group of muscles to sustain repeated contractions or a prolonged activity over time.

-It is crucial for tasks that involve repetitive movements or activities that require muscular endurance, such as long-distance running, cycling, or performing multiple sets of exercises with lighter weights.
+It is important for tasks like long-distance running, cycling, or doing multiple sets of exercises with lighter weights.

 Muscular Endurance